 Ohio EPA’s Beneficial Use Program rules are contained in Ohio Administrative Code Chapter 3745-599, which became effective on March 31, 2017.
-The following materials are included in the rules:
+The Agency’s Division of Material and Waste Management (DMWM) manages the program.
+The following materials are included in the rules.

 - Foundry Sands;

 - Drinking Water Treatment Materials;

 - Dredged material from federal navigational channels in Lake Erie